ParkerdeWaal/fABMACS/readme.md

 As explained in the publication (submitted, link to follow), our hyperdynamics is inteded to stop simulation after the initial state is exited so that a new trajectory can begin running in that initial state.
 Thus, hyperdynamics will terminate when the initial state is exited.
 A file called *fort.87* will be produced which lists ```time-of-exit trajectory-boost last-instantaneous-boost``` where the first two are most important for comupting mean escapte time and mean boost.
 The last entry ```last-instantaneous-boost``` can serve as a guide for judging whether or not the fill-depth of the bias is set too high or whether the initial state is inadequately defined.

+In [Rundirs]/ALANINE we provide the PBS script that was used to collect 200 reactions in alanine dipeptide simulations.

 # Requirements
 1. ***Simulation cell*** Currently only cubic, tetragonal and orthorhombic systems are supported (angles = 90 degrees).
 At this time we do not plan to implement irregular systems.